How to Start a Christmas Tree Farm [Christmas Tree Farming Expert Tells All]

 5. I am a Christmas tree farmer.
 Currently trees are selling for cheaper than farmers can grow them for.
 This is due to a large over supply.
 I suggest you research market trends before investing money in this industry.

-6. Avatar Donation Can says:
+6. Donation Can says:

 Christmas Tree Farms are all over Pennsylvania.

-7. Avatar Tie the Money Knot says:
+7. Tie the Money Knot says:

 Now, this is a unique article on how to make extra money, different from the usual PF reading.
 I suppose it would take living in a low cost of living area, or at least having your acreage in an area where land prices are dirt-cheap.
 Yet, you need to be accessible to people with the means and interest in buying these trees.
 The land purchase would appear to be critical here, but I could see how this could make some money.
 How about outsourcing most labor at low rates, to keep it profitable?

-8. Avatar AverageJoeMoney says:
+8. AverageJoeMoney says:

 I’m interested in the fact that he started on the retail side and expanded.
 This seems like a business with low barriers to entry and decent margins for someone just starting out.
 I love case studies…great story.
 Thanks for having him on the blog.